crypto-coding-club/crypto-coding-club.github.io/README.md

 ### How much time do I need to commit?

-It's completely up to you, but the more you put into it, the more you will get out of it.
+It's completely up to you, there are no time requirements to be part of the club.

 ### Is there a curriculum?